-Christchurch mosque attacks: 51st victim Zekeriya Tuyan died after surgery
+Christchurch mosque attacks: 51st victim dies after surgery

 "As a country, we continue to send our hope for their speedy recovery," Ardern said.

-Tuyan's brother reportedly told Turkish state-run Anadolu Agency that Tuyan had been taken to surgery on Thursday, but he could not be saved.
+The man's brother reportedly told Turkish state-run Anadolu Agency that he had been taken to surgery on Thursday, but he could not be saved.

-"He had surgery today, they couldn't stop the bleeding so we lost him," Yahya Tuyan is reported as saying.
+"He had surgery today, they couldn't stop the bleeding so we lost him," the brother was reported as saying.

 "We were happy because we thought it was going well, he had been battling for 50 days."